Shared Equity Research

 Impact and Implementation Evaluation of Shared Equity Homeownership Programs

-The study is evaluating eight shared equity programs across the country that are a part of the Cornerstone Homeownership Innovation Program.
-The baseline report “Homeownership for a New Era: Baseline Report on the Cornerstone Homeownership Innovation Program” was released in April 2015.
-This report describes the programs’ homeownership models, information on program applicants, strategies used to recruit homebuyers, and implications for policy and practice.
-The outcomes report will be released in 2017.
+The study follows the baseline report “Homeownership for a New Era: Baseline Report on the Cornerstone Homeownership Innovation Program” which was released in April 2015.
+This baseline report describes the CHIP programs’ homeownership models, information on program applicants, strategies used to recruit homebuyers, and implications for policy and practice.

 Performance Evaluation of the Household Benefits of Shared Equity Homeownership